jeffamaxey/ACTEX-PA/README.md

 * __How to produce a meaningful problem definition?__
   * __General Strategy__: Get to the root cause of the business issue and make it specific enough to be solvable.
   * __Specific Strategies__:
-    * _(Hypotheses)_ Use prior knowledge of the business problem to ask questions and develop testable hypotheses.
+   * _(Hypotheses):_ Use prior knowledge of the business problem to ask questions and develop testable hypotheses.
-    * _(KPIs)_ Select appropriate key performance indicators to provide a quantitative basis for measuring success.
+   * _(KPIs):_ Select appropriate key performance indicators to provide a quantitative basis for measuring success.

 * __Constraints__
   * The availability of easily accessible and high quality data.